-And soon, advertisers started facing issues with their ads.
+And soon, advertisers started facing issues with their ads, including:

-This means that you need to work on your customer feedback score on Facebook.
+This means that you need to work on improving your customer feedback score on Facebook.

 And that’s what this blog post is dedicated to.

-For advertisers, Facebook considers a variety of information which even includes feedback from people that purchase from Facebook or similar sites under it like Instagram.
+For advertisers, Facebook considers a variety of information.
+This includes feedback from people that purchase from Facebook or similar sites under it like Instagram.

-This helps them to make sure that the advertisements that are displayed aren’t misleading and offer exactly what they claim.
+This data collection helps them to make sure that the advertisements displayed aren’t misleading and offer exactly what they display.

 The customer feedback score is updated constantly after feedback from customers is received.
-The better your score is, the more positive feedback you have and the better your ads are going to perform.
+The better your customer feedback facebook score is, the better chance your ads have to perform well.

 Why did Facebook introduce a Customer Feedback Score?

 Facebook has about 2.9 billion users, which means that it’s a huge platform to run advertisements in.
 Millions of businesses are running ads on Facebook.
 With this amount of ads running on the platform, there are higher chances of misleading, spammy and inappropriate ads being shown on the platform, something which has happened a lot on Facebook so far.